apnadkarni/blt/man/scrollset.rst

   **-xscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with horizontal scrollbars.
-Whenever the horizontal view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+Whenever the horizontal view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
 If this option is not specified, then no command will be executed.